U.S. Congress turns attention to debt limit battle

 The White House and Democrats in Congress are defending Obamacare, saying it will provide millions of Americans with health insurance that they otherwise could not afford, while potentially pushing down healthcare costs.

-With his talk that began at 2:41 p.m. on Tuesday, Cruz approached the 1957 record of 24 hours, 18 minutes, held by late Senator Strom Thurmond, for longest Senate talk marathon.
+With his talk that began at 2:41 p.m.
+Tuesday, Cruz approached the Senate's 1957 record of 24 hours, 18 minutes, held by late Senator Strom Thurmond, for longest talk marathon.

 Senate Majority Leader Harry Reid, a Nevada Democrat, called Cruz's effort "a big waste of time," saying it delayed passage of the legislation to keep the government running.

-Representative Steny Hoyer of Maryland, the second-ranking House Democrat, told reporters that the chamber's Republican leaders have not yet reached out to Democrats to discuss keeping the government running and raising the debt limit.
+Meanwhile, Representative Steny Hoyer, the second-ranking House Democrat, told reporters that the chamber's Republican leaders have not yet reached out to Democrats to discuss keeping the government running and raising the debt limit.

 House Democratic votes could end up being crucial to passing either bill if House Speaker John Boehner loses too many of his own Republicans.